Tay Road Bridge: Features

-Commemorative obelisk
+Commemorations

+Obelisk

 A 50 ft obelisk stands at the Newport side, and a smaller one at the Dundee side, to commemorate Willie Logan, managing director of the company that constructed the bridge who was killed in a plane crash near Inverness, and five workers who died during construction.
 Both of these obelisks are designed as the piers of the bridge, each representing the height of the piers at that end of the bridge.

-50th Anniversary commemoration
+Anniversaries

+With the bridge opening formally on 18 August 1966, by the Queen Mother, celebrations to mark anniversaries of the bridge often take place in mid August.